Apocalyptic AI and the Salvation Loop

 The Book

 Apocalyptic AI was published by Oxford University Press in 2010.
-Oxford Academic describes the book as a study of hopes that robotics, AI, neurobiology, mind uploading, and cyberspace might let human consciousness move into machines, escape bodily limits, and participate in an eternal future of superior intelligence.
-PhilPapers records the book under OUP USA with ISBNs 9780195393026, 0199964009, and 0195393023.
+Oxford Academic records the print ISBN as 9780195393026, the online ISBN as 9780199777136, and the publication date as February 5, 2010.
+It describes the book as a study of hopes that robotics, AI, neurobiology, mind uploading, and cyberspace might let human consciousness move into machines, escape bodily limits, and participate in an eternal future of superior intelligence.
+PhilPapers records the book under OUP USA and supplies additional bibliographic metadata for library and citation use.

 Geraci did not begin from the current large-language-model moment.
 His target was the older public imagination around robotics, virtual worlds, artificial intelligence, transhumanism, and popular science writers such as Hans Moravec and Ray Kurzweil.
 That older frame is exactly why the book is useful now.
 It shows that today's AI religion talk did not appear from nowhere when chatbots became fluent.
 The symbols were already assembled: machine descendants, uploaded minds, virtual paradise, disembodied intelligence, and a future where technical progress performs the work older traditions assigned to divine renewal.